-These comparative consolidated financial statements of Olympus Pacific Minerals Inc. and its subsidiaries (the "Group") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB).
-These are the Group's first IFRS comparative consolidated financial statements for the period covered by the first IFRS annual financial statements and IFRS 1 First-time Adoption of International Financial Reporting Standards has been applied.
-The comparative financial statements include all of the information required for full annual financial statements.
+These comparative consolidated financial statements of Olympus Pacific Minerals Inc. and its subsidiaries (the "Group") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These comparative financial statements include all of the information required for full annual financial statements.